 Cleanaway has a performance management system that includes a scorecard of individual performance measures and standards.
 The system includes processes for the setting of objectives and the annual assessment of performance against those objectives.
-The performance of the Executive Committee members was reviewed by the Executive Chairman and COO in July 2021 in accordance with the performance management system.
+The performance of the Executive Team members was reviewed by the CEO in July 2022.